surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.3.5
 Stable Tag: 4.3.0

-Complete meta tags and Schema markup from your content for Social Sharing, Google Knowledge Graph and Rich Cards (SEO), Pinterest Rich Pins and more.
+Complete meta tags and Schema markup from your content for Social Sharing, Google's Knowledge Graph and Rich Cards (SEO), Pinterest Rich Pins and more.

 == Description ==